Andrew Grima

-Andrew Grima (31 May 1921 – 26 December 2007) was an Anglo-Italian jewellery designers.
+Andrew Grima (31 May 1921 – 26 December 2007) was an Anglo-Italian jewellery designer.

 Grima was born in Rome to Italian-Maltese parents and grew up in London, where he attended Salesian College, Battersea and St Joseph's College, Upper Norwood.
 He later studied mechanical engineering at the University of Nottingham.
 The family was artistic and creative: his father was an embroidery designer and Grima's brothers became architects, helping design his London showroom in 1966.

 Grima joined the Royal Engineers, serving in Burma in World War II with the 7th Indian Division of the British Army.

 Jeweller

 After the war, he started work in his father-in-law's jewellery firm in London, Haller Jewellery Company Limited (H.J.
 Co) initially in the accounts department, before moving into design.